cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 <HighlightBox type="tip">

-If you want to dive straight into coding your chain, go to [My Own Chain](../4-my-own-chain/index.md) for more details on using Ignite CLI.
+If you want to dive straight into coding your chain, go to [Run Your Own Cosmos Chain](../3-my-own-chain/index.md) for more details on using Ignite CLI.

 </HighlightBox>

 </ExpansionPanel>

+## Next up

+Look at the above code example to see how Protobuf can facilitate your activities, or go straight to the [next section](../2-main-concepts/multistore-keepers.md) for an introduction to storage types and keepers.